Creating an inclusive workplace for people with disabilities

 Since joining Lloyds Banking Group in 2001 as part of the graduate programme, I’ve been able to move across the business in a variety of roles.

 The graduate programme was a good start to the business from an inclusion point of view.
 My time on the programme was extended so I was able to experience all of the various placements with the necessary adjustments.
-I got to experience what it was like in branch, working face-to-face with customers, while also getting time in head office environments.
+I got to experience what it was like to work in a branch, working face-to-face with customers, while also getting time in head office environments.

 While also progressing at Lloyds Banking Group, I’ve seen my external profile increase, to be seen as a subject matter expert where I consult and volunteer for other organisations, like Gatwick Airport where I sit on the Independent Accessibility Panel.